PrishalM/multi-step-form-main/README.md

 ### The challenge

-Users should be able to:
+Create a simple multiple-step form where users should be able to:

 - Complete each step of the sequence
 - See a summary of their selections on the final step and confirm their order
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- See front-end validation on inputs to proceed to subsequent steps

 ### Screenshot

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+(./design/desktop-preview.jpg)

 ### Links